MarioGibney/bitcoin-security-research/Bitcoin's Two Private Goods.md

 BTC and blockspace both inherit many key properties from the bitcoin network itself that would be extremely difficult to be replicated by competing goods, such as other cryptocurrencies.

-Each asset also has played an important role in providing security for the bitcoin network.
+Each also plays an important role in providing security for the bitcoin network.

-Perhaps more interesting, though, are the ways in which these two resources different from each other.
+Perhaps more interesting, however, are the ways in which these two resources different from each other.

 | Blockspace|BTC|